rcc-uchicago/R-intro-divvy/README.md

 # Introduction to R for data analysis

-Materials for the RCC workshop, "Introduction to R for data analysis".

-## Introduction

 The [R computing environment][R] has become one of the most important tools in quantitative research, from computational biology to financial modeling.
 This short workshop will expose participants to